 You will be navigated to a login page for authentication and authorization.

-You can find an access token in the fragment part of the destination URL like below.
+You can find the same access token in the fragment part of the destination URL.

 Try “Authorization Code Grant Flow” in addition to Implicit Grant Flow in the previous section.